mimiflynn/iwaspromisedcookies.com/contents/articles/stepping-up-js-skills/index.md

 ## Read

-Its hard to know where to start because you don't know what you don't know.
+It's hard to know where to start because you don't know what you don't know.
 Simply reading about Javascript is a great way to fill in the gaps.
 There are plently of free references online:

 [Javascript Allonge](https://leanpub.com/javascript-allonge/read)